Regulation A+: Good News for Non-Accredited Investors

 Regulation A+ provides two tiers of offerings.
 Tier 1 is for offerings up to $20M, and Tier 2 is up to $50M; issuers with offerings up to $20M can elect either tier.
 Both Tiers are subject to certain basic requirements including issuer eligibility, disclosure, and other matters, drawn from current provisions of Regulation A. If an issuer wants to take advantage of Regulation A+ it will have to issue an “offering circular.”
 Tier 2 offerings, however, are subject to additional disclosure and ongoing reporting requirements.

-Tier 2: Offerings up to $50M in a 12-month period, with not more than $15M in offers by selling security-holders that are affiliates of the issuer.
+Offerings up to $50M in a 12-month period, with not more than $15M in offers by selling security-holders that are affiliates of the issuer.
 Under Tier 2, non-accredited investors can only invest 10 percent of the investor’s income or net worth.
-Tier 2 allows you to make an offering with no state blue sky-law compliance.
-The company filing in Tier 2, however, is be subject to other filing requirements including a requirement to provide two years of audited financial statements and a requirement to file annual, semiannual, and sometimes current event reports.
+Tier 2 allows you to make an offering with no state blue sky law compliance.
+The company filing in Tier 2, however, is to be subject to other filing requirements including a requirement to provide two years of audited financial statements and a requirement to file annual, semiannual, and sometimes current event reports.

 Is my Company Eligible?